18 Conservation of Momentum: Momentum Equation

 Finally, substituting the known values gives

-The residual force on the fluid for the conditions stated must be 83,736 N in the direction of fluid flow and the reaction force on the test stand will be in the opposite direction.
-Because there is a factor of safety requirement of 3, then the force to which the stand should be designed is about 251 kN.
+For the conditions stated, the residual force on the fluid must be 83,736 N in the direction of fluid flow, and the reaction force on the test stand will be in the opposite direction.
+Because there is a factor of safety requirement of 3, the force to which the stand should be designed is about 251 kN.

-Worked Example #4 – Force on an Angled Plate
+Worked Example #3 – Force on an angled plate

 Water (\varrho_w = 1.94 slug ft^{-3}) flows at a mass flow rate of \overbigdot{m} = 6.0 slug s^{-1} through a nozzle of circular cross-section with an entrance diameter d_e = 10.0 in and an exit diameter of d_j = 4.0 in.
 The water jet then hits an angled plate with a circular groove and is deflected while also increasing in its circular cross-section, as shown in the figure below.

-1. Draw an appropriate control surface and control volume with annotations to analyze this problem.
+1. Draw an appropriate control surface and volume with annotations to analyze this problem.

 2. Determine the velocity of the water entering and exiting the nozzle.